IHE/ITI.PCF/input/pagecontent/volume-1.md

 #### 1:53.4.2.3 Use Case \#3: Consent Access Control

-Given that an application needs access to resources, the following use-case assures that any data made available is authorized by the Consent.
-Note that this use-case presumes that business rules and security access control are incorporated into either the foundational oAuth flow, or some other process outside of this flow.
+Given that an application needs access to resources, the following use case assures that any data made available is authorized by the Consent.
+Note that this use case presumes that business rules and security access control are incorporated into either the foundational oAuth flow, or some other process outside of this flow.

 ##### 1:53.4.2.3.1 Consent Access Control Use Case Description